 - Remove it from the freezer at least 20 minutes before you’re ready to scoop it, and use a scoop that’s been warmed under hot water to help make the ice-cream easier to scoop.

-- This ice-cream will keep in the freezer for up to one week, but it’s best fresh.
+- This ice-cream will keep in the freezer for up to one week, but it’s best when fresh.

 Have you made ice-cream before?
 What was it like?
 Share in the comments below.